smithlabcode/walt/README.md

 * SEQ
 * QUAL

-If paired-end reads mapped in proper pair, the QNAME is added "FRAG:" in the beginning of the read name, the STRAND is the strand of the first mate mapped and SEQ and QUAL is merged according to their mapping positions.
-The overlap segment of SEQ and QUAL is from mate 1 or mate 2 and it is the one with less number of 'N' in the read sequence.
-MISMATCH is the sum of mismatches in mate 1 and mismatches in mate 2.
-If paired-end reads don't mapped in proper pair, they are treated as single-end reads.
-If -u and/or -a option is set, the ambiguous mapped or unmapped reads are output in a separate files.
+If paired-end reads are mapped in proper pair, the QNAME is added "FRAG:" in the beginning of the read name, the STRAND is the strand of the first mate mapped and SEQ and QUAL is merged according to their mapping positions.
+The overlap segment of SEQ and QUAL is from the mate 1 or mate 2 and it is the one with less number of 'N' in the read sequence.
+MISMATCH is the sum of mismatches in the mate 1 and mismatches in the mate 2.
+If paired-end reads are not mapped in proper pair, they are treated as single-end reads.
+If -u and/or -a option is set, the ambiguous mapped or unmapped reads are output in separate files.

 ### Contacts ###